JNPRAutomate/junos-automation-examples/README.md

     - configuration backups or archives
     - configuration compliance
     - configuration generation
+    - configuration conversions to and from other vendors
 - custom outputs
     - cli commands
     - SNMP MIBs